 I don’t know what caused Opal to be gluten free.
 I don’t ask questions because she can get very defensive about her lifestyle choices.
 When she’s not napping, watching the front door for the UPS man, or getting belly rubs she works hard on promoting gluten free awareness in the dog community.
 She is an anti-vaxxer.
 She believes all her puppy-hood vaccines caused her food intolerances.
 She’s a Young Living essential oils rep, environmentalist and is currently working on a new documentary with Ryan Gosling called, “Hey Dog” to promote the hardships that spoiled pets deal with in their daily lives.

 If you’d like to get involved with Opal’s cause just send a bark over and she would be happy to provide you with some informational pamphlets.
+You might be curious, can dogs have sweet potatoes?
+Check out Article Insider’s website to find out.

 Latest posts by Carrie Swails (see all)